hail-is/hail/docs/ProgrammaticAnnotation.md

                      starting with 'va' or 'sa'     delimits path                                     more annotation and expression                                       statements
 ```
+In this example, `annotatevariants` will produce a new annotation stored in `va.path.to.new.annotation`, which is accessible in all future modules.

 `*` Note: if a field exists in annotations that contains characters
-not valid in simple identifiers (like whitespace, $, %, etc...),
+not valid in simple identifiers (like whitespace, '$', '%', etc...),
-access it with backticks using this format:
+access it by escaping an identifier with backticks:
 ```
-va.custom.`this field has whitespace` sa.`ExcitingAnnotations!!!!!`.annotation1
+va.custom.`this field has whitespace` sa.`identifier...with...dots`.annotation1
 ```

-In this example, `annotatevariants` will produce a new annotation stored in `va.path.to.new.annotation`, which is accessible in all future modules.

 ## Order of operations